gowtham1997/Reinforcement-Learning-Algorithms/Deep_Q_learning/README.md

-# Double Deep Q Learning For Atari
+# Deep Q Learning For Atari
-This repo contains code in pytorch(0.4) for training an agent to play atari games using DDQN.
+This repo contains code in pytorch(0.4) for training an agent to play atari games using DQN.
 This is an implementation of [Deepmind's paper](https://web.stanford.edu/class/psych209/Readings/MnihEtAlHassibis15NatureControlDeepRL.pdf).

 <p align="center">
 <img src="file.gif"/>